Hindu–Arabic numeral system: Medieval Islamic world

-In 10th century Islamic mathematics, the system was extended to include fractions, as recorded in a treatise by Abbasid Caliphate mathematician Abu'l-Hasan al-Uqlidisi in 952–953.

 Adoption in Europe

-In Christian Europe, the first mention and representation of Hindu–Arabic numerals (from one to nine, without zero), is in the Codex Vigilanus (aka Albeldensis), an illuminated compilation of various historical documents from the Visigothic period in Spain, written in the year 976 by three monks of the Riojan monastery of San Martín de Albelda.

-Between 967 and 969, Gerbert of Aurillac discovered and studied Arab science in the Catalan abbeys.
+In Christian Europe, the first mention and representation of Hindu–Arabic numerals (from one to nine, without zero), is in the Codex Vigilanus (aka Albeldensis), an illuminated compilation of various historical documents from the Visigothic period in Spain, written in the year 976 CE by three monks of the Riojan monastery of San Martín de Albelda.
+Between 967 and 969 CE, Gerbert of Aurillac discovered and studied Arab science in the Catalan abbeys.
 Later he obtained from these places the book De multiplicatione et divisione (On multiplication and division).
-After becoming Pope Sylvester II in the year 999, he introduced a new model of abacus, the so-called Abacus of Gerbert, by adopting tokens representing Hindu–Arabic numerals, from one to nine.
+After becoming Pope Sylvester II in the year 999 CE, he introduced a new model of abacus, the so-called Abacus of Gerbert, by adopting tokens representing Hindu–Arabic numerals, from one to nine.

 Leonardo Fibonacci brought this system to Europe.
 His book Liber Abaci introduced Modus Indorum (the method of the Indians), today known as Hindu–Arabic numeral system or base-10 positional notation, the use of zero, and the decimal place system to the Latin world.
 The numeral system came to be called "Arabic" by the Europeans.
 It was used in European mathematics from the 12th century, and entered common use from the 15th century to replace Roman numerals.